The Psychological Culture in Christianity

 Suppression, Greed and Hypocrisy

 Many preachers are poorly qualified for the job of a “life coach.”
 Bible school, or whatever its equivalent may be, is hardly a solid platform from which to preach morality, ethics and coping skills.
-In fact, in my opinion, one could hardly start from a more unsound base.
-There’s often no good knowledge of psychology, medicine, social science or counseling required to be a preacher, but that often does not matter too much.
+One could hardly start from a more unsound base!
+There is usually no knowledge of psychology, medicine, or counseling required to be a preacher, but that often does not matter too much.

 “If you remain in me and my words remain in you, you may ask what you will and you will get it.”
 (John 15:7, NJB.)